rmcgibbo/openmm-builder/README.md

 sudo python setup.py install
 ```

-Now the script `openmm-builder` will be installed in your path!
+Now the script `openmm-builder` will be installed in your PATH!